hedyhli/meta-ring/index.md

 *Welcome to the Meta Ring!*

-This is a [webring](https://en.wikipedia.org/wiki/Webring) for anyone who enjoys tinkering and experimenting with our personal websites and writes about its design and the technology in "meta" pages, or a colophon.
+This is a [webring](https://en.wikipedia.org/wiki/Webring) for anyone who enjoys tinkering and experimenting with their personal websites and writes about its design and the technology in "meta" pages, or a colophon.

 ## What's this for?